 CALMET uses a two-step approach to calculate wind fields.
-In the first step, an initial-guess wind field is adjusted for slope flows and terrain blocking effects, for example, to produce a Step 1 wind field.
+In the first step, an initialguess wind field is adjusted for slope flows and terrain blocking effects, for example, to produce a Step 1 wind field.
 In the second step, an objective analysis is performed to introduce observational data into the Step 1 wind field.

-In this application, the initial guess wind fields are based on 36-kilometer MM53 meteorological fields for 1996, 2001, and 2002 (i.e., IPROG=14).
+In this application, the initial guess wind fields are based on 36-kilometer MM5 meteorological fields for 1996, 2001, and 2002 (i.e., IPROG=14).
 The MM5 files were provided to the Division by CH2M HILL as part of the Public Service Company (PSCo) Comanche Unit 3 PSD permit application.
 Alpine Geophysics extracted the MM5 data into a CALMET MM5.DAT format for 1996, 2001, and 2002.
 Both the 1996 and 2001 MM5 data were generated by the U.S. EPA.
 The 2002 MM5 data was originally developed for the Visibility Improvement State and Tribal Association of the Southeast (VISTAS).
+While the VISTAS data was considered to be acceptable for the PSCo Comanche PSD permit and for this analysis based on data availability issues, the Western Regional Air Partnership (WRAP) 36km and 12 km 2002 data should be considered as a replacement for the 2002 VISTAS data if additional CALPUFF modeling is performed beyond this initial effort.
+In addition, the Midwest Regional Planning Organization (MRPO) 36 km 2003 and 2004 MM5 data should be considered as additional years of data.
+Finally, if other better resolution and more representative meteorological fields become available, they may be considered for any future modeling.
+However, before accepting data from other meteorological models, the Division may require submission of a meteorological model performance evaluation to demonstrate that the proposed meteorological fields perform better than the MM5 fields proposed in this protocol.